China's Real Estate Bubble

 Barrett Strong's 'Money, That's What I Want'.
 Other Motown stars like Aretha

-bad credit risk.
-Anger at such economic discrimination lay behind the riots
+were a bad credit risk.
+Anger at such economic discrimination lay behind the

-that broke out in Detroit's 12th Street on 23 July 1967.
-In five days of mayhem
+riots that broke out in Detroit's 12th Street on 23 July 1967.
+In five days of

-after a police raid on a 'blind pig' (an unlicensed bar), forty-three people
+mayhem after a police raid on a 'blind pig' (an unlicensed bar), forty-three

 that still treated them as second-class citizens.29 Even today, you can still